Oli-Roc/Scalable-voting-systems/README.md

 ## Acknowledgments

 Special thanks to the contributors and researchers whose work has inspired and guided this project.
-We also acknowledge the use of third-party libraries and tools as detailed in the [CREDITS](CREDITS.md) file.
+We also acknowledge the use of third-party libraries and tools.

 ## Additional Resources